August 14, 2017

 Caddy’s best friend is Rosie.
 Although they don’t attend the same school, the pair are inseparable – doing everything together and calling or texting each other every evening to update on the day’s events.
 However, when the beautiful, cool and mysterious Suzanne starts at Rosie’s school, Caddy is worried that their close bond is under threat.

-Read more Beautiful Broken Things – A review by Sara Barnard (@sianushka)
+Read more Sara Barnard’s Beautiful Broken Things – A review by @sianushka

 January 4, 2016